Sometimes, I compare myself to other patients.

 As the first anniversary of my transplant approached, I thought of a conversation I had with a friend while I was in hospital directly after surgery.
 I was still feeling pretty rough, but was in a good enough frame of mind to start to think about being discharged, and to consider what I might want to do with this new, healthier life that awaited me.

 Obviously, I’d seen the news articles that pop up every so often, featuring very accomplished transplant recipients.
-In many cases, they’ve recovered from near-death experiences and gone on to climb mountains, run marathons, fundraise thousands of pounds and achieve all kinds of exceptional things, simply because they can, and want to show their donor families how incredibly grateful they are, and how fully they’re using the life-changing gift they’ve been given.
+In many cases, they’ve recovered from near-death experiences and gone on to climb mountains, run marathons, fundraise thousands of pounds and achieve all kinds of exceptional things.
+They do this simply because they can, and want to show their donor families how incredibly grateful they are, and how fully they’re using the life-changing gift they’ve been given.

 And then there’s me.